 Social Security provides more than just benefits for retirees.
 The Social Security Administration (SSA) also provides benefits for those too disabled to work.
 They are not available to everyone, and those who qualify might not be eligible for the maximum amount.
 Understanding if you are eligible for benefits is one thing but obtaining the maximum amount of benefits is another matter entirely.

 If you are pursuing Social Security Disability (SSD) benefits or if your claim has already been denied, you still have options.
-Our Social Security Disability lawyers of Newport News at Rutter Mills could assist you in getting the most out of the claims process.
+Our Social Security Disability lawyers at Rutter Mills could assist you in getting the most out of the claims process.

-Before you can determine the amount of benefits you might recover, you must first qualify for SSD in the first place.
+Before you can determine the amount of benefits you might recover, you must first qualify for Social Security Disability.
 While some conditions like blindness will automatically result in maximum benefits, other conditions must meet specific criteria.
 There are five factors considered during the evaluation process.
 They include:

 - If you are working.
 While some earnings are fine, you will not be considered disabled if your income is above what is known as “substantial gainful activity.”